Can Boeing make pilotless air taxi magic work on big jets? It aims to

 He recognizes that the energy transition away from fossil fuels will affect people across the planet very unevenly, including those in the community where he grew up.

-“That’s high dignity work that those people are doing,” Yutko said.
+“That’s high-dignity work that those people are doing,” Yutko said.
 “Those people are keeping the lights on right now.”

 “We as a society have got to figure out how do we transition the economy to clean sources of energy and transportation, while bringing those parts of our economy along,” he added.